16 amazing facts about dogs (that you probably didn’t know)

 7. Dogs dream

-8. Tail wagging direction says a lot
+8. The direction of a dog’s tail wag says a lot

-9. Puppies are born deaf and blind
+9. Puppies are born blind and deaf

 11. Dogs can get jealous